Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Based on 0 reviews

-Prednisolone for injection belongs to the group of glucocorticosteroids, the drug is intended for a fairly wide range of applications and a fairly wide range of diseases.
-It is used both for the treatment of asthma and for the relief of anaphylactic shock or an allergy attack from an unidentified irritant.
-This is the first aid to a person if anaphylactic shock occurs and the opportunity to save his life.
-Also, the drug is used in courses of radiotherapy, it is considered a good anti-inflammatory agent.
+Prednisolone for injection belongs to the group of glucocorticosteroids, the drug is intended for sufficient wide range applications and a fairly wide range of diseases.
+It is used both to treat asthma and to relieve anaphylactic shock or an allergy attack from an unidentified irritant.
+This is first aid to a person if anaphylactic shock and the opportunity to save his life.
+The drug is also used during radiotherapy courses and is considered a good anti-inflammatory agent.

 About the drug

-At the drug three main pharmacological actions:
+The drug three main pharmacological actions:

 • Anti-inflammatory;

-• immunosuppressive;
+• Immunosuppressive;

 • Antiallergic;